""

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 12 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 12 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from other institutions or UW–Madison undergraduate degree are allowed to count toward the degree.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation